-You may view your hard drive in Disk Management and realize there are unallocated spaces.
+You may view your hard drive in Disk Management and see unallocated space.
 The space will be on the hard drive, but Windows cannot use it.
 It is like having a spare room in your house but locked off.
 The house plan will show it, the location, and the size; however, the occupants can’t get to it.
 This post will show you how to use Unallocated Drive Space in Windows 11/10.

 How to allocate Unallocated Space in Windows 11/10